HEIC to JPG Converter

 HEIF is the container format; HEIC is Apple's specific implementation of it.
 For practical purposes they are the same thing — both use the .heic or .heif file extension and both are converted by this tool.

+Can I convert multiple photos at once?
 Yes — select as many files as you like.
 Each one is queued and converted in sequence.

+What if a file fails to convert?
 Some HEIC files use encoding features that aren't widely supported.
 If a file fails, an error message will appear on that card.
 Try a different file or use a desktop tool like Imagemagick for stubborn files.